 Dr. Cara E. Brook, cbrook@uchicago.edu

 The island nation of Madagascar is home to three endemic species of Old World Fruit Bat in the family Pteropodidae: Pteropus rufus, Eidolon dupreanum, and Rousettus madagascariensis, all three of which are IUCN Red Listed under some category of threat.
 To inform conservation efforts to model population viability for these threatened species, as well understand the mechanisms underpinning persistence of several potentially zoonotic pathogens hosted by these bats, we here define the seasonal limits of a staggered annual birth pulse across the three Malagasy pteropodids.
-Our field studies in central-eastern Madagascar confirm that this annual birth pulse takes place in September/October for P. rufus, November for E. dupreanum, and December for R. madagascariensis, followed by variable juvenile development periods which result in near-synchronous weaning of pups for all three species in late January-February at the height of the fruiting season in this region.
+Our field studies in central-eastern Madagascar indicate that this annual birth pulse takes place in September/October for P. rufus, November for E. dupreanum, and December for R. madagascariensis, followed by variable juvenile development periods which result in near-synchronous weaning of pups for all three species in late January-February at the height of the fruiting season in this region.
 We additionally document the size range in morphological features of tibia, ear, and forearm length for the Malagasy fruit bats, which span the range of those known for pteropodids more broadly, with P. rufus and E. dupreanum among the larger of recorded species and R. madagascariensis among the smaller.
 We demonstrate a positive, exponential relationship between mass and forearm length across our dataset, which varies seasonally as pregnant females add weight during staggered gestation periods and males lose weight during the nutritionally-deficit Malagasy winter.
 Finally, we quantify forearm, tibia, and ear length growth rates in juvenile Malagasy pteropodids, demonstrating both faster growth and more protracted development times for the largest-bodied P. rufus.
 Our work highlights the importance of longitudinal field studies in collecting critical data for mammalian conservation efforts and human public health alike.

 The Old World Fruit Bat family Pteropodidae, known colloquially as the ‘flying foxes,’ makes up one of the most endangered groups of mammals on Earth, with some 35% of species currently extinct or threatened, a proportion almost three times higher than that reported for all other bat families combined (Species IUCN Red List Threat.
 2018).
 Fruit bats experience disproportionate rates of persecution, likely as a result of their propensity for small island endemism (Jones et al. 2009) and their large sizes, which make them targets for the bushmeat trade (Craig et al. 1994; Brooke 2002; Oleksy et al. 2003; Jenkins and Racey 2008; Kamins et al. 2011; Openshaw et al. 2016; Peel et al. 2017).
 Fruit bat wingspans can reach up to two meters in the case of Pteropus vampyrus, the world’s largest bat (Corbet and Hill 1992).
 The diverse ecosystem services offered by pteropodids have been reviewed before: these bats play important roles in the pollination and seed dispersal of numerous plant species across the Old World, particularly in island ecosystems often depauperate in other frugivores (McConkey and Drake 2006; Kunz et al. 2011).